Therapy Dogs Go to School!

-- Skye, THDX: Silver Medal of Excellence with over 375 visits to schools, libraries, and hospitals across the State.
+- Skye, THDD: Gold Medal of Excellence with over 400 visits to schools, libraries, and hospitals across the State.

 - Hope, THDX: Silver Medal of Excellence with over 200 visits to schools, libraries, and hospitals across the State

-Within our Absecon Schools this year, in grades kindergarten through five, we will be implementing the Silent Mentors In Literacy Education Program (S.M.I.L.E.) under the direction of Ms. Wescoat and our newly revamped Library Program.
+Grades kindergarten through five, we will continue to implement the Silent Mentors In Literacy Education Program (S.M.I.L.E.).
 The goal of the S.M.I.L.E. program is to improve, encourage, and nurture the literacy skills of children with the help of certified pet therapy pets in library and school settings.
 A child who has some reading difficulties or is hesitant to read aloud may find it more relaxing and less stressful reading to a pet than to a person because the pet doesn't judge, criticize or correct the child's reading.
 Our expert listeners, Skye and Hope, can be a FURever Friend!

 In addition to the S.M.I.L.E.
-Program, Skye and Hope will be featured members of our school community.
-Under the guidance of their handlers, both dogs will assist in responding to students experiencing emotional duress and will take part in character education lessons throughout the year in all of our classrooms.
+Program, Skye and Hope have become featured members of our school community.
+Under the guidance of their handlers, both dogs assist in responding to students experiencing emotional duress and take part in character education lessons throughout the year in all of our classrooms.

 We are committed to providing a positive learning environment for your children, and will only include Skye and Hope in activities with your child with your consent.
 Not only do our handlers participate in a rigorous training process, but we remain in coordination with the school nurse regarding potential allergens as well.
 If you are interested in having your child benefit from this worthwhile experience, please see the attached Permission Slip and return to your child’s teacher at your earliest convenience.